paradoxinversion/paradox-inversion/README.md

 #### Page Order

 The order (from left to right) in which the page should appear in the header, ascending.

-#### Is Index (may be deprecated)

-Indicates the page is THE index page of the site.
-Likely deprecated

 #### Page Post Sections